P. J. Pesce

-P. J. Pesce is an American film director and writer.
+P.J.
+Pesce (born Paul J. Pesce) is an American film director and writer.
 He is also the co-creator of the MTV cartoon The Adventures of Chico and Guapo, as well as the voice actor of Guapo and Mr. Angelo.

 Early life and education

 Pesce was born and raised in Miami, Florida, in 1961.
 After completing an undergraduate degree in both English literature and architecture at Columbia University.
-He entered the Graduate Film School and studied directing under Martin Scorsese and Brian DePalma.
-Pesce has worked as a musician, a film editor, a studio recording engineer, a film instructor at Columbia, UCLA, and USC, and as a groom at Calder Racetrack.
-He studied editing with Ralph Rosenblum (Annie Hall, The Pawnbroker) and acting with Brad Dourif (Billy Bibbit in One Flew Over the Cuckoo's Nest).
+He entered the graduate film school and studied directing under Martin Scorsese and Brian DePalma.